georgesung/vehicle_detection_hog_svm/README.md

 [Here](https://youtu.be/cipgjd5fhWg) is the final video output on Youtube.
 The same video is 'out.mp4' in this repo.
 The original video is 'project_video.mp4'.

 ## Discussion
-The main challenge for this project was parameter tweaking, mostly to reduce the number of false positives in the video.
+The main challenge for this project was parameter tuning, mostly to reduce the number of false positives in the video.
 Even though the HOG+SVM classifier reported good results after training, it did not necessarily mean good results in the overall vehicle detection task.

 Potential areas were the current vehicle detection pipeline would fail could be when there is a steep incline in the road ahead, since the sliding windows are hard-coded to not search above the horizon.
 Another potenial issue is that there are possibly other conditions where the classifier would produce false positives, not revealed by the video.
 More test cases are needed to confirm this, and improve the vehicle detector.